MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

 </plist>
 {% endhighlight %}

 This is the base file for the Monokai color scheme.
-Here we'll define our styling.
+Here we'll add our styling.

 ### AwesomeCodingScarsLog.sublime-settings